bergesinstitute/graf-method/book-5-unit-2.md

 4. You (formal) never asked me that question.
 5. You told me (that) you were sick.
 6. She asked me for a hammer, but I only had a screwdriver.
-7. Did you tell him how you won that game?
-8. I showed her the apartment.
+7. I showed her the apartment.
-9. Mr. Parker taught me everything.
+8. Mr. Parker taught me everything.
-10. We sent her the letter.
+9. We sent her the letter.

 ## 2. Responder